Nester44/grid-game/README.md

 - `yarn serve`: Serve the production build locally.

 ## Feedback
-If you have any feedback or questions, feel free to [contact us](mailto:your.email@example.com).
+If you have any feedback or questions, feel free to [contact me](mailto:nesterov.mail4@gmail.com).

-Happy coding!